Toolkit/bioreactor-based platform with automated cytometry measurements

 A key strength is real-time or automated measurement of single-cell population states in a bioreactor context using cytometry.
 The reported application used a small collection of hard-to-secrete proteins and linked bimodal cytometry readouts to secretory-stress regulation during production.

-bioreactor-based platform with automated cytometry measurements and chromatin in vivo imaging address a similar problem space because they share recombination.
+bioreactor-based platform with automated cytometry measurements and barcoded Cre recombinase mRNA barcode platform address a similar problem space because they share recombination.

 Shared frame: same top-level item type; shared target processes: recombination

-bioreactor-based platform with automated cytometry measurements and light-dark masking paradigm address a similar problem space because they share recombination.
+bioreactor-based platform with automated cytometry measurements and calcium imaging address a similar problem space because they share recombination.

 Shared frame: same top-level item type; shared target processes: recombination